 Read more of our expert cycling how-to guides:

 It may be short, but the cycle-friendly stretch of road covering this limestone headland above the Welsh seaside town of Llandudno is very, very, sweet.
 The name, given by the Vikings, means ‘sea monster’ and it’s what this lumpy protuberance resembles from the town’s promenade.

 Rising 207m out of the sea it’s a mini-mountain to the residents here, and one that is experienced best by bike, with the five-mile Marine Drive skirting its way around its tip.
 With such extraordinary views, be sure to keep at least one eye on the road.

 Level: hard, 25 miles (40km)

-This route starts out in the industrial landscape of Merthyr Tydfil which, depending on your outlook, may not be the most auspicious start for a scenic ride – but bear with us as this trail genuinely goes from one extreme to the other.
+One of the best long-distance cycle routes in the UK, this tour starts out in the industrial landscape of Merthyr Tydfil which, depending on your outlook, may not be the most auspicious start for a scenic ride – but bear with us as this trail genuinely goes from one extreme to the other.
 You’ll find yourself cycling alongside the gurgling River Taff and over the spectacular Cefn Coed Viaduct before climbing gently up to not one, but three crystal clear reservoirs – Pontsticill, Pentwyn and Talybont.